channelopathies (also sometimes referred to as arrhythmia syndromes)

 Genetic testing is of use as 1 in 2 people with the

-have blackouts or a cardiac arrest.
+condition carry a ryanodine receptor mutation.
 When a member of a family has been

 found to carry a mutation, testing is then useful in detecting carriers

 who have not yet shown any signs of the condition.